 This negative stereotype can have consequences for the gender pay gap, where women can be excluded from positions due to an expectation that they would quit before long.

 One potential way to challenge this stereotype would be to mandate paternity leave, so men also have to take time off to raise their children, thus levelling the playing field.

 5. Young Women are Innocent or Naïve

-Too often, young women are brushed aside or their views overlooked due to a perception that they are naïve and therefore unable to make big decisions.
+Too often, young women are brushed aside or their views overlooked due to the pervasive belief perseverance that they are naïve and therefore unable to make big decisions.